andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Phew.

 For our second dress rehearsal we are graced with an audience.
-Members of the ADF staff and participants in the summer dance intensive who have schedule conflicts fill the Great Hall for our last run-through before the big day.
+Members of the ADF staff who have schedule conflicts fill the Great Hall for our last run-through before the big day.
 Much the same as the venue adds a new layer to the performance, a live audience significantly changes the dynamic.
 I'm grateful that we are able to rehearse